Cupolas of Capitalism

 Please note that at any given moment, a few of the offsite links found here will be offline.
 This is the nature of links, web servers, and the ever changing Internet.
 Links to government sites are most prone to fail on weekends, or sometimes, after newly elected officials take power.
 Most bounce back within a day or two, but not always.
 Cupola verifies and updates its collection of links periodically, so any really dead or broken ones do get weeded out eventually.

-Also note that the 3D view links rely on browser plug-ins from Google Earth and, to a lesser degree, MS Bing Maps 3D.
-Even with these plug-ins installed, 3D view links can be quirky in their operation.
+Also note some of the 3D view links rely on the browser plug-in from Google Earth.
+Even with this plug-in installed, 3D view links can be quirky in their operation.
 The satellite, bird's eye, street, and 3D model view links normally work without plug-ins, but they can be quirky in their operation as well.
 The compatibility of each view type with different browsers and hardware varies.
 Depending on your computing environment, you may find the view links fully or only partially operational, or not working at all.
 When first called up, they may unaccountably reposition the view, change the zoom level, or suppress the display of the desired capitol building model.
-Sometimes going back and selecting the view link again or switching between different view types will correctly update the display.
-The Google 3D view link typically degrades from Google Earth view to a distant map or satellite view when not fully compatible with the browser or video card.
-This will also occur when Google Maps runs in "lite" or "classic" modes, rather than "full 3D" mode.
+Sometimes going back and selecting the view link again or switching between different map types will correctly update the display.
+For a Google 3D map display, enable the map's "Globe View" and satellite map style.
+The Google 3D view may degrade from Google Earth view to a distant map or satellite view when not fully compatible with the browser or video card.
+This may also occur when Google Maps runs in "lite" or "classic" modes, rather than "full 3D" mode.
 Google offers this link as a way to force Google Maps back into "full 3D" mode when it is so capable.

 Click on any picture to see an enlarged version, or to view the other historic images available under the Cupolas of Capitalism Picture Gallery.
-For additional photographic coverage of the state capitols, the state capitols project, from photographer Edward Crim, and Capitolshots Photography, are both excellent resources.
+For additional photographic coverage of the state capitols, the Capitolshots Photography, is an excellent resource.
 A search on the Flickr.com website may reveal other state capitol photos, including copyright and usage info specific to each image.

 STATE CITY STATE CAPITOL STREET ADDRESS(es) / BUILDING DATE(s) / ARCHITECT(s) BLDG.
 DESCRIPTION(s), IMAGE(s) and SITE LINK(s)